-This upgraded Holy Stone comes with 5g Wifi Transmission and provides great, life video feed up to 1600 ft.
-Comes with the standard one-key take off and landing, hover mode, altitude hold and is okay for beginners.
+This upgraded Holy Stone comes with 5g Wifi Transmission and provides great, live video feed up to 1600 ft.
+Comes with the standard one-key take off and landing, hover mode, altitude hold and is an okay beginner drone.
 This comes in around $275.

 - Advanced 1080P FHD 5G Wi-Fi Camera

 - Weight: 1.5 pounds